 Recommended: Identifying, maintaining, and preserving historic commercial signage.
-When new signage is required for commercial businesses new to the historic district, signage coordinates with any existing, historic signage and the historic signage of nearby establishments.
+When new signage is required for commercial businesses new to the historic district, the shape, scale, and type of the new signage complements any existing, historic signage and the historic signage of nearby establishments.